jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_2.rst

         if not something:
             raise AssertionError(message)

-  here is what happens when the `assertTrue method`_ is called
+  here is what happens when the :ref:`assertTrue method<another way to test if something is grouped as True>` is called

   - it raises :ref:`AssertionError<what causes AssertionError?>` if ``something`` is :ref:`False<test_what_is_false>`, because ``if bool(something) == False`` is the same as ``if not bool(something) == True`` is the same as ``if not bool(something)`` is the same as ``if not something``
   - it returns :ref:`None<what is None?>` if something is :ref:`True<test_what_is_true>` because :ref:`all functions return None by default, as if they have an invisible line that says return None<test_making_a_function_w_return_none>`